e2vinodj/Claim_Terminations/chapter1.md

 test_function("select", args = c("ctr_data", "fake_claim_id", "Gender", "Claim_Type", "Max_Ben_Bucket"),
               index=1,
-              not_called_msg = "Have you used the function to select the columns?", args_not_specified = "Have you specified, all the 4 column names as in the table?", incorrect_msg = c("Have you specified the table name correctly in the function?", "Have you specified the column 'fake_claim_id'?",
+              not_called_msg = "Have you used the function to select the columns?", args_not_specified = c("Have you specified the table name correctly in the function?", "Have you specified the column 'fake_claim_id'?",
+                                "Have you specified the column 'Gender'?",
+                                "Have you specified the column 'Claim_Type'?",
+                                "Have you specified the column 'Max_Ben_Bucket'?"
+                                 ),
+              incorrect_msg = c("Have you specified the table name correctly in the function?", "Have you specified the column 'fake_claim_id'?",
                                 "Have you specified the column 'Gender'?",